juliopchile/YoloMOT/README.md

 git clone https://github.com/JonathonLuiten/TrackEval.git
 ```

-Next, copy the correctly configured `data` directory—which should contain your ground truth data and predictions for each tracker—into the TrackEval directory.
+Next, copy the correctly configured `data` directory —which should contain your ground truth data and predictions for each tracker—into the TrackEval directory.
 To create a synthetic collection of tracker predictions and ground truths, you can use the example script `synthetic_dataset.py`.

 Once you have everything set up, run the `run_mot_challenge.py` script with the appropriate command line arguments to evaluate your custom dataset.
 This script computes tracking metrics such as HOTA, MOTA, etc. For more details, refer to the TrackEval documentation.